Navarathri (1964 film): Plot

 Fourth Night (Anger): Nalina misunderstands that the police jeep is coming for her.
-She dashes with a man with a gun (Sivaji Ganesan) and faints.
+She dashes towards a man with a gun and faints.
 The man takes her to his place.
 Nalina understands that the police are not looking for her, but looking for the man as he is a killer who killed a rich businessman as a revenge for his brother's death.
 The gunman insists that Nalina leave.
 But she doesn't as she feels he is a good person and convinces him to surrender to police.
 In an attack, the gunman is killed by the businessman's henchmen.
 Nalina escapes from the place.

 Fifth Night (Equanimity): Fed up with life, Nalina runs onto a track to attempt suicide.
-An innocent villager (Sivaji Ganesan), looks at her and rushes to the track to save her and succeeds.
+An innocent villager, looks at her and rushes to the track to save her.
 He takes her to his house and introduces her to his elder sister.
-A local priest (Nagesh) visits their home and tells them that Nalina is possessed by a spirit in order to cheat them of money by performing some fake rituals.
-Nalina gets irritated by their acts and escapes away that night.
+A local priest visits their home and tells them that Nalina is possessed by a spirit in order to cheat them of money by performing some fake rituals.
+Nalina gets irritated by their acts and escapes that night.

-Sixth Night (Disgust): Nalina meets an old aged leper (Sivaji Ganesan), who once upon a time was a rich man.
+Sixth Night (Disgust): Nalina meets an old aged leper, who once upon a time was a rich man.
 The man lost all his money in the treatment and charity (hoping that will help him from disease).
 He is disgusted by everyone, including his own son, who abandoned him when his money ran out.
 Nalina helps him by taking him to a hospital.
 The doctor is surprised as he is one who benefited by a medicine degree by the charity of the rich man.
 The doctor decides to stay with him until he is cured.
 Nalina leaves the hospital.